DhanushIndrakumar/Customer-Portal/README.md

 **5. Exploring the Api to insert or create User(Customer) in the database**

++ The register and Login API does not require any authentication as it forms the base for the user details being stored in the database and then authenticated when they attempt to login.

 + The request body of the API with the response body is shown below:

   ![Capture2](https://github.com/DhanushIndrakumar/Sunbase/assets/111871670/22f803a8-880f-4c0e-a8b5-bd6336262841)